 - Subject resources - discover key sources for your subject in our online guides

 - Opening hours - term-time 24/7, check for other hours.

 - Borrowing- find out how many books you can borrow, for how long, and much more!

-- Study areas - we have an number of different types of study area available to allow you to work in groups or work quietly
+- Study areas - we have a number of different types of study areas available for you to choose from

 - Please abide by our Code of Conduct and Library rules